- Academic Information

 The deadline for ordering caps and gowns is Friday, March 27, 2015.

 All J.D. graduates who participate in the Hooding Ceremony are required to wear authorized Juris Doctor caps and gowns.

-Caps and gowns can be ordered by e-mail, fax, or mail at the OSU Bookstore: (614) 292-2991.
+Caps and gowns can be ordered by e-mail, fax, or mail using this order form: Hooding Cap and Gown Order Form 2015.
+Orders must be received by Friday, March 27th.
 You are responsible for ordering your own cap and gown.
 Be sure to include your height on the order form.

 All academic attire will be collected after Hooding.